turtlecatcher08/docker-compose-template/README.md

-# stremio-addons-compose-template
+# Docker Compose VPS Template

-A template compose.yaml to self host various Stremio addons and utilities
+A template compose.yaml to self host various applications on a server/VPS using Docker Compose with Traefik as a reverse proxy.

 You can use the Always Free resources of Oracle to set this up.
 Here is a [set up guide](https://guides.viren070.me/oracle) I made for that.